5 things to watch: Alabama votes in the Senate race

 There's no better place to watch a race in Alabama than Talladega County, home of the legendary Talladega stock car speedway.
 That's as true for political junkies as it is for NASCAR fans.

 In the 2016 presidential election, Donald Trump won 62 percent statewide and 61.7 percent in Talladega.
-Similarly, when Moore won the primary runoff against Sen. Luther Strange earlier this year, he took 52.7 percent of the county's Republican votes, compared to the 54.6 percent he won across Alabama.
+Similarly, when Moore won the primary runoff against Sen. Luther Strange in September, he took 52.7 percent of the county's Republican votes, compared to the 54.6 percent he won across Alabama.

-It's not one of Alabama's biggest counties — ranked 19th out of 67 in population — but its racial demographics are fairly representative of the state as a whole, as about two-thirds of the county's residents are white.
+It's not one of Alabama's biggest counties — it ranks 19th out of 67 in population — but its racial demographics are fairly representative of the state as a whole, as about two-thirds of the county's residents are white.

 2. MOORE COUNTRY

-Moore held his last rally of the campaign Monday night in the evangelical-laden "Wiregrass" in the southernmost part of the state.
+Moore held his last rally of the campaign Monday night in the evangelical-laden Wiregrass area in the southernmost part of the state.

 When he last won the post of chief justice of Alabama's Supreme Court in 2012, his 2-to-1 margins in some of the counties there were crucial to securing his 3-point statewide victory.